 - Drinking water after meals so it is easier to fill your stomach with nutritious food.

 - Using bigger plates to encourage more calorie intake.

 - Eating more often — always have healthy snacks like fruit and nuts to hand.

 - Not smoking — as well as being bad for your health, smokers weigh less than non-smokers as their appetite can be suppressed by nicotine.

 If you are experiencing unwanted weight loss alongside your MS symptoms, don’t worry — there is so much that you can do to help maintain a healthy weight and look to build muscle.
-By following the OMS Recovery Program, you will be incorporating all these recommendations to counteract weight loss, while also improving your MS symptoms.
+By following the OMS Program, you will be incorporating all these recommendations to counteract weight loss, while also improving your MS symptoms.